Master of Science in Physician Assistant

 - At least one reference on the CASPA application must be from a physician (MD/DO), Physician Assistant, or Nurse Practitioner with whom the applicant has worked or shadowed and to whom the applicant is not related.
 Impressive, well- articulated, and unequivocal letters attesting to the applicant’s motivation, communication and interpersonal skills, professionalism, and future contribution towards health care are considered competitive.
 Preference is granted to applicants with letter(s) from a PA.

 Clinical experiences should provide the applicant with a knowledge of and orientation to the presentation, signs, and symptoms of a variety of ill or injured patients.
-Preference is given to applicants with clinical experience that includes direct patient care.
+Although clinical experience is not required, preference is given to applicants who have direct patient care experience (i.e., care that involves personal interaction with patients such as: physical therapist, respiratory therapist, emergency medical technician/paramedic, nurse, or certified nursing assistant, or other similar professions).
 However, there is no requirement for a predetermined number of hours (or months) of health care experience to be earned by an applicant.

 Admissions Committee Selection Factors